FAForever/faf-java-server/readme.md

 This implementation provides the following additional features over the original server:

-* Management and monitoring using a web interface
+* Management and monitoring using a web interface, allowing for better live-administration
-* Automatic update of the GeoIP file (used to display the country flags in the client)
+* Automatic update of the GeoIP file (used to display the country flags in the client), eliminating manual updates and out-of-date/missing flags
 * Support for min/max rating for games
-* Verification that it's compatible with the underlying database schema version
+* Verification that it's compatible with the underlying database schema version, preventing runtime-errors
 * Updating scores for the league & divisions system after each ladder game
-* ICE support
+* ICE support, improving player connectivity
-* Every error message has an error code that allows specific handling
+* Error codes for error messages, allowing easy problem identification, error message translation and specific error handling client-side
-* Allows connection via WebSocket
+* Connection via WebSocket, allowing websites (and any other tool) to easily connect
+* Extended (v2) protocol, fixing shortcomings of the legacy protocol
+* Auto-generated v2 protocol documentation to ensure it's always up-to-date, complete and error-free
-* Supports OAuth so service applications can connect as well
+* OAuth2 support, so that basically everyone can write services that connect to the server
-* Detailed logging which can be configured at runtime
-* Allows disabling authentication, making it much easier for users to test
+* Helpful, detailed, and runtime-configurable logging for easier investigation in case of problems
+* Authentication toggle, allowing to disable authentication when being run as a test-server
+* Transactional database access, ensuring database integrity
+* Invalidation of "unfinished" games in case of server crash/restart
+* Better protection against cheaters
+* Providing player time zones to the client